Tuition, Aid, & Scholarships

 - The Graduate Access Fellowship (formerly Abraham Lincoln Fellowship) seeks to increase the excellence and diversity of the graduate student body by attracting applicants who have overcome obstacles to achieve academic success.

-The College offers teaching assistant and research assistant positions to graduate students, often with partial tuition waivers.
+- The College periodically offers teaching assistant and research assistant positions to graduate students, which often come with tuition waivers or discounts.
 Positions are offered on a rolling basis and generally require an application.

 - The Secondary Science Teaching Fellowship is for students in the Strand A accelerated (one year) track of the M.Ed.
 Science Education program.

 Tuition Assistance for Future Teachers: Public Grants & Funding

 Public funding is available to students who will serve after graduation as licensed teachers.
 Options include:

 - TEACH Grant: provides federal student aid to teacher candidates who seek to become teachers in low-income schools.
 See the College of Education application for the TEACH grant.

 - Minority Teacher of Illinois Scholarship Program: encourages academically talented minority students to pursue careers as teachers at nonprofit Illinois Pre-K to 12 schools; and